 Is monoclonal antibody therapy effective against the Omicron variant?

-It appears that the new COVID pills that just received an emergency use authorization are also effective against the Omicron variant.
+The new COVID pills that recently received emergency use authorization are also effective in treating the Omicron variant.

 Who should get monoclonal antibody therapy?

 Monoclonal antibody treatment is now available for three specific uses: